solislemuslab/learning-data-science/README.md

 For a list of specific learning objectives by lesson, visit this [page](https://benrushscience.github.io/learning-data-science//pages/learning-objectives.html).

 ## AI-generated artwork within the website
 Images on this website are a mix of original and [AI-generated](https://www.mckinsey.com/featured-insights/mckinsey-explainers/what-is-generative-ai) images.
 Images that have a row of multicolored squares are from [Dalle2](https://openai.com/dall-e-2).
-Graphs and figures, unless noted, are generated with Rstudio which you can download [here](https://posit.co/download/rstudio-desktop/) You can create all the graphs and figures without needing any data with [this code](https://github.com/benrushscience/learning-data-science/blob/main/code/fast_plants_datawebsite_script.R).
-Feel free to adapt it for your own use!
+Graphs and figures, unless noted, are generated with Rstudio which you can download [here](https://posit.co/download/rstudio-desktop/)